dalibo/emaj/docs/en/mainFunctions.rst

 The '*EMAJ_LAST_MARK*' keyword can be used as mark name, meaning the last set mark.

 The third parameter is a boolean that indicates whether the rollback operation may target a mark set before an :doc:`alter group <alterGroups>` operation.
 Depending on their nature, changes performed on tables groups in *LOGGING* state can be automatically cancelled or not.
 In some cases, this cancellation can be partial.
 By default, this parameter is set to *FALSE*.

+A comment associated to the rollback can be supplied as 4th parameter.
+It allows the administrator to annotate the operation, indicating for instance the reason for it has been launched or the reverted processing.

 The function returns a set of rows with a severity level set to either “*Notice*” or “*Warning*” values, and a textual message.
 The function returns a “*Notice*” row indicating the number of tables and sequences that have been effectively modified by the rollback operation.
 Other messages of type “*Warning*” may also be reported when the rollback operation has processed tables group changes.